Boca Counseling Center

 Boca Counseling Center - Delray Beach, FL

-Boca Counseling Center is a mental health and substance abuse rehab center located at 2206 West Atlantic Avenue, Suite 201 in the 33445 zip code in Delray Beach, FL.
+Boca Counseling Center is a substance and mental health treatment center located at 2206 West Atlantic Avenue, Suite 201 in the 33445 zip code in Delray Beach, FL.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Boca Counseling Center include motivational interviewing, motivational incentives and relapse prevention treatment.
+Some of the treatment approaches used by Boca Counseling Center include counseling for substance abuse, relapse prevention and trauma counseling.
 Boca Counseling Center provides regular outpatient treatment, outpatient treatment and IOT.
-It also provides residential treatment for substance abuse and inpatient treatment for dual diagnosis.
-Other addiction treatment offered includes general addiction disorder treatment, treatment for gambling disorder and internet use disorder treatment.
+It also provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes treatment for internet use disorder, general addiction disorder treatment and gambling disorder treatment.

 Address: 2206 West Atlantic Avenue, Suite 201, Delray Beach, FL 33445